Pastor, girls high school basketball coach among 79 arrested in Florida human trafficking operation

 HILLSBOROUGH COUNTY, Fla.
-(WFLA) – A Florida sheriff’s office announced Thursday over 70 men were arrested as part of a week-long operation aimed at combating human trafficking.
+(WFLA) – A Florida sheriff’s office announced Thursday more than 70 men were arrested as part of a week-long operation aimed at combating human trafficking.

 “Operation Takedown” took place from March 30 to April 9 in Hillsborough County, Florida, leading up to WrestleMania.
 It is the second human trafficking operation conducted by the sheriff’s office this year ahead of a large-scale community event.